zooniverse/subject-assistant/README.md

   be done on `localhost:3000` (and `localhost:3666`), not the usual alias of `local.zooniverse:3000`.
 This is because Chrome & Firefox are much more forgiving of mixed-content on `localhost` than on other domains.

+**2023 Deployment Notes**

+- ❗ Reminder: devs need to **manually run** `npm run build` to update the `/app` directory, which then gets published on GitHub pages.
+(See Dev Notes, How To Deploy.)
+- As the Zooniverse team has gotten used to automated deployment for (almost) all of its front end repos, Subject Assistant might not behave as expected due to its manual deployment process.
+There's room for improvement here.

 ## Usage